Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

 [Download](https://github.com/Annotated-Ultras/Template_Site/archive/master.zip) the repository and transfer the files to a folder with an appropriate name
 2. Move the image you will annotate into the **images** folder and delete the old file.
 3. Open the **_data** folder and then open the **hao_terms.json** file
-    -  you will notice that entry has 5 attributes including a unique `ID`
+    -  you will notice that each entry has 5 attributes including a unique `ID`

     ```
     {